Hea-venli/cloud-cost-optimiser/README.md

 ## What I learned

 This was my first hands on AWS project after passing my Solutions Architect Associate exam.
-I learned how to read errors instead of fearing them, how to write security rules by hand, and how to rebuild my whole project from code using Terraform.
+I learned how to read errors instead of fearing them,and how to rebuild my whole project from code using Terraform.

 ## What I'd add next